 It’s a measure of how much turning power the wrench has, tightening and loosening torques will be different.
 The Dewalt has a max torque of 700 ft-lbs and a breakaway torque of 1200 ft-lbs.
 Impressive!

 A lug nut will often hang on tight because the friction between the threads is so great.
 Hammering on the lug nut while also turning, reduces the friction and that’s why impact wrenches work so well.
 Hammering action is measured in IPM (Impacts Per Minute).
 Dewalt wrench runs about 2400 IPM.

 The wrench runs on lithium batteries, I already know they’re good because I have two.
-I’m always surprised by how long they hold charge, it’s counted in months.
-That’s important, because a flat impact wrench in the trunk is pretty much useless in a crisis.
+I’m always surprised by how long they hold a charge, it’s counted in months.
+That’s important because a flat impact wrench in the trunk is pretty much useless in a crisis.

 The feature you’ll likely find the most convenient is the delayed LED lights.
 Hit the trigger and the lights stay on for almost half a minute, great for hunting that one fugitive that won’t cooperate.

 All in all, this is an impressive tool, capable and durable, it’s an investment.